CHARLIE H. CAMPBELL

 First and foremost, the men of God in the Bible.
 Brian Brodersen, Charles Spurgeon, and Norman Geisler have also had an enormous influence of my life.
 Brian was the pastor at Calvary Chapel of Vista for the first eight years I went there.
 I grew up so to speak in my Christian faith under his teaching.
 I am eternally grateful for his clear expository, verse-by-verse, teaching through the Bible.
 He's one of the pastors who fields questions on the radio program "Pastor's Perspective" and the new pastor of Calvary Chapel in Costa Mesa, California, since Chuck Smith went home.
-Norman Geisler is of course the author of more than sixty different books.
+Norman Geisler is of course the author/coauthor of more than eighty books.
 He's been a huge influence on me as well.

 Speaking of books, who are some of your favorite Christian authors?